Authenticity Isn’t for Sale: Why Nonprofits Can Outshine Brands in Digital Storytelling

 A library of emotionally powerful and authentic content is just the start.
 How can non-profit organizations activate these assets to drive impact?

 1. Make better videos!
 Creating video stories has historically been an expensive endeavor.
-Nowadays, with the help of AI-enabled tools such as (…), organizations can easily, and efficiently transform their library of static images into powerful video stories that can be used to enhance social media, email campaigns, and fundraising campaigns.
+Nowadays, with the help of AI-enabled tools such as Adobe, InVideo, or Canva, organizations can easily, and efficiently transform their library of static images into powerful video stories that can be used to enhance social media, email campaigns, and fundraising campaigns.

 2. Acquire new & younger donors with paid advertising.
 Visual storytelling is a key driver of effective advertising.
 Armed with these assets, nonprofits are well equipped to take advantage of powerful paid advertising tools offered by Meta and Google to reach and inspire new people, and acquire new donors with paid ads.